A Conversation with Vanessa Elle Wilde

 Available courses include the 30-day LIVE Video Challenge, 30-day Creative Writing for Business Owners Challenge, Improv for Women, and the 10-week virtual Mindset Reset course.

-How would you summarize your Mindset Reset virtual course that will be offered again this fall with the San Diego & Imperial Women’s Business Center?
+How would you summarize your Mindset Reset virtual course that's offered with the San Diego & Imperial Women’s Business Center?